Events

 Act 48 Activity Hours

 Safety-Care is a training program for staff working with children, adolescents, or adults who may exhibit challenging or dangerous behavior.
 Participants in the course learn a wide variety of prevention skills so that they can each contribute to a physical and social environment that encourages behavior patterns that are positive and safe.
-Please note that this is a re-certification training.
-There will be a $7.00 charge for materials and processing.
+Please note that this is a re-certification.
+You must verify that your training date is within 1 year of your last training or within 3 months after that date (grace period).
+There will be a charge for materials and processing, which will be invoiced to you.
 1/2 hour lunch on your own.
-We need a minimum of 6 people in order to run the training.

 More